plmday/Kiwi/Kiwi.md

 ###1.1.1.
 Ordered Heading 3

-For a heading to be recognized, it must be surrounded by (at least) two empty lines unless it appears in the first line, in which case, only one empty line (or more) following it is required.

 ###2.2.
 Lists

-The markup symbols for unordered and ordered lists match those for unordered and ordered headings.
-The former defines smaller block structures, so `-` and `+` are used; the latter defines *larger* document structures, so `=` and `#` are used.
-However, notice the difference that sub-lists are indented to indicate its nesting levels.
-One-level indentation is made by inserting two spaces before the markup symbol.
-To indent further, simply increment the leading spaces by two.
-Up to six indentation levels (including no indentation) are supported.
-As we will see, *intuitive* indentation is a general feature of Kiwi.
+The markup symbols for unordered and ordered lists match those for unordered and ordered headings respectively.
+Lists define smaller block structure, so `-` and `+` are used; sections define *larger* document structure, so `=` and `#` are used.
+However, notice that nesting levels of sub-lists are indicated by indentation, whereas those of sub-sections are indicated by repeating the markup symbols.

+As with headings, lists can be nested up to six levels.
+At each level, to enter the next level, simply preceeding the markup symbol with two spaces.
+The examples below only demonstrate lists to the third level.

 ####2.2.1.
 Unordered Lists